-James Cross and Associates of Victoria originally staked the claims covering the Lynx and Price Mines in 1918.
-The claims covering the Myra Mine were held by the Paramount Mining Company of Toronto.
+The claims covering the Lynx and Price Mines were originally staked in 1918 by James Cross and Associates of Victoria.
+The claims covering the Myra Mine were held by the Paramount Mining co. of Toronto.
 Some development work was done between 1919 and 1925 with inconclusive results.
-Interest in the claim group was rekindled in 1959 when the Lynx, Myra and Price claim groups were acquired and consolidated by the Reynolds Syndicate.
+Interest in the claim group was rekindled in 1959 when the Lynx, Myra and Price claim groups were acquired and Consolidated by the Reynolds Syndicate.
 In 1961 the claims were sold to Western Mines Ltd. Exploration by diamond drilling established underground ore deposits at the present Lynx Mine.
-An 1100-foot shaft (335 meters) was sunk with horizontal levels at 150-foot (45 meter) intervals to facilitate further exploration.
-The decision to bring the property into production as made in 1965 when the proven and probable ore reserves reached one million tons.
-Construction of the concentrator and surface facilities was completed in 1966.
-Operation commenced at 950 stpd producing copper and zinc concentrates.

-Access to the property was by boat, float plane and barge on Buttle Lake until 1968 when a road, built by Western Mines, was completed along the east side of the lake.
-This 25 mile road linked up with the Gold River road and was in paved in 1970.
-This road not only provided access to the mine but also improved public access into Strathcona Park.
+An 1100 foot shaft was sunk with horizontal levels at 150 foot intervals to facilitate further exploration.
+The decision to bring the property into production was made in 1965 when the proven and probable ore reserves reached one million tons.
+Construction of the concentrator and surface facilities were completed in 1966.
+Operations commenced at 950 stpd producing copper and zinc concentrates.
+Q Access to the property was by boat, float plane and barge on Buttle Lake until 1968 when a road, built by Western Mines, was completed along the east side of the lake.
+This 25 mile road linked up with the Gold River road and was paved in 1970.
+This road not only provided access to the mine, but improved public access into Strathcona Park.

 Development of the Myra Mine followed Lynx in 1970 when a 2200 foot, 8.5 degree decline was completed.

-Orebearing zones were accessed from levels at 150 foot intervals.
+Ore-bearing zones were accessed from levels at 150 foot intervals.